zsk612/HacknRoll/README.md

 # HacknRoll
-This is the github repo for HacknRoll 2021
+This is the github repo for HacknRoll 2021 for Team #386: hahaha.
+We are Ni Yilun and Zhang Shukai.

 Welcome to Overrotten!